 11/8/13 -- "Monadnock The Mountain That Stands Alone," a new documentary film for which I wrote the screenplay based on my book "Monadnock: More Than a Mountain" is coming together at the Rabbit Ears Films studio on Washington Street in Keene.

-It will be a 90-minute portrait of the mountain on the theme of how it was preserved from loggers and developers.
+It will be a 90-minute portrait of the mountainwith emphasis on how it was preserved from loggers and developers.
 We hope to have it ready to show at the Monadnock Film Festival in 2015.
 Dan White of Florentine Films is doing the editing and the music was composed by Lawrence Siegel based on his "Monadnock Tales" music.

 Electric Chair Book in Paperback